nolanlyc/nolanlyc.github.io/_pages/about.md

   - /about.html
 ---

-I'm a final-year MS student in ECE at UCSD.
+I'm aaaaa final-year MS student in ECE at UCSD.
 My research interests are DNN hardware accelerator design and computer architecture.

 Research Project
 ======